 Baker completed the challenge without any problem and felt much better on the diet and kept going.
 One month turned into two months.
 Two months then turned into six months and he has stuck with the diet ever since.

-Because Baker was active on social media documenting his experience with the carnivore diet, he began attracting attention from many people and soon being asked to be a guest on podcasts and in interviews.
+Because Baker was active on social media documenting his experience with the carnivore diet, he began attracting attention from many people and was soon being asked to be a guest on podcasts and in interviews.

 His appearance on a Joe Rogan podcast, which is one of the most influential and most-watched podcasts on the web, has undoubtedly exposed the carnivore diet to millions of people.